 However, a low RMSE does not necessarily mean that your image is fitted on the Earth’s surface any better.

 READ MORE: What is Root Mean Square Error (RMSE)

 As you add more control points, the RMSE measures how well these control points fit that particular affine or polynomial equation.

-When you change the transformation method, you’ll see that higher polynomials lowers your RMSE value.
+When you change the transformation method, you’ll see that higher polynomials lower your RMSE value.
 This is because those control points can better fit that equation to mathematically stretch your image into two-dimensional space.
-But when you inspect your image, it warps in areas where you have less control points.
+But when you inspect your image, it warps in areas where you have fewer control points.

 Overall, if your scan is high quality such as mylar, then you should select a simple affine transformation.

 You can take any drawing, any schematic, and put that image into a geographic context.
 You can even take it a step further and vectorize those features and query them.

 Now, it’s time to take the training wheels off.
 You have all the core knowledge to georeference with precision.

 Try it out in ArcGIS Pro with this how to georeference video.